octospacc/sitoctt/en/miscellanea/Chi-Sono.md

 I also write actual programs sometimes.
 More than anything, little programmers, because if I embark on big undertakings then I risk <small>(no no, it happens often, what "risk", it's a certainty)</small> of leaving stuff abandoned halfway...

 Furthermore, think about it: when I have time, I also play video games, or read things like particularly interesting articles (not just the title) or manga.
-In the past, much more, but today I use my time on many other things, so the game is nice but, now, it always lasts too short.
+In the past, much more, but today I spend my time on many other things, so the game is nice but, now, it always lasts too short.

 Here are some video games that I recommend (exhaustive noj list): [Raccolta Videogiochi](./Raccolte/Gaming/Raccolta-Videogiochi.html), while for the other things I haven't assembled lists yet.